-Retired pope faulted over abuse cases when he was in Germany
+Report on sexual abuse in German diocese faults retired pope

 The archdiocese and the law firm said that top church officials were informed of the results ahead of its publication.
 The archbishop, Cardinal Reinhard Marx, declined an invitation to attend the presentation, which the lawyers said they regret.

 His predecessors in the job include the former Cardinal Joseph Ratzinger, who served in Munich from 1977 to 1982 before becoming the head of the Vatican’s Congregation for the Doctrine of the Faith and later being elected as pope.
+Benedict gave extensive written testimony for the report.

 “In a total of four cases, we came to the conclusion that the then-archbishop, Cardinal Ratzinger, can be accused of misconduct,” said one of the reports’ authors, Martin Pusch.